 Applicants must submit applications through the Grants Management System (GMS), which provides support for the application, award, and management of awards at OJP.
 Applicants must register in GMS for each specific funding opportunity.
 Although the registration and submission deadlines are the same, OJP urges applicants to register immediately, especially if this is their first time using the system.
 Find complete instructions on how to register and submit an application in GMS at www.ojp.gov/gmscbt/.
-Applicants that experience technical difficulties during this process should email GMS.HelpDesk@usdoj.gov or call 888-549-9901 (option 3), Monday-Friday from 6:00 a.m. to midnight, Eastern Time, except federal holidays.
-OJP recommends that applicants register promptly to prevent delays in submitting an application package by the deadline.
+Applicants that experience technical difficulties during this process should email GMS-Bester GMS-Bester GMS-Beste

 Note on File Types: GMS does not accept executable file types as application attachments.
-These disallowed file types include, but are not limited to, the following extensions: ".com," ".bat," ".exe," ".vbs," ".cfg," ".dat," ".db," ".dbf," ".dll," ".ini," ".log," ".ora," ".sys," and ".zio."
+These disallowed file types include, but are not limited to, the following extensions: ".com," ".bat," ".exe," ".vbs," ".cfg," ".dat," ".db," ".dbf," ".dll," ".ini," ".log," ".ora," ".sys," and ".zin,"

 OJP may not make a federal award to an applicant organization until the applicant organization has complied with all applicable DUNS and SAM requirements.
-Individual applicants must comply with all Grants.gov requirements.
+Individual applicants must comply with all Grants gov requirements.
 If an applicant has not fully complied with the requirements by the time the federal awarding agency is ready to make a federal award, the federal awarding agency may determine that the applicant is not qualified to receive a federal award and use that determination as a basis for making a federal award to another applicant.